This article was last updated on Dec. 6, 2021.

-Safe ways to celebrate the holidays
+Safe ways to celebrate the holidays during the pandemic

 - Hold a Zoom gathering.
 After a year of virtual meetings, virtual doctor visits and virtual school, holding a virtual holiday gathering may not sound too appealing.
 But, there are some things you can do to make it special.